-Our private baby scans are a great experience for expectant families and we want to help you make the most of it.
+Our ultrasound scans are a great experience for expectant families and we want to help you make the most of it.
 Following these tips should give you a better chance at some super clear images.
 Good ultrasound imaging quality is especially important during Gender Determination scans because extra clarity gives extra accuracy.

-Extra clarity is also great for 3D/4D Ultrasound Scans, allowing us to get the enviable crystal-clear images of your baby.
+Extra clarity is also great for 3D/4D 5D Ultrasound Scans, allowing us to get the enviable crystal-clear images of your baby.

 There are many factors that can influence the quality of the scan images, including:

 Sometimes your baby will not be in the mood to put on a show, regardless of how much gentle encouragement we give them, but don’t worry, if we can’t determine the baby’s gender we’ll try again one week later free of charge.